MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

-Here are topics we'll cover:
+Here are some topics we'll cover: